decretist/Dissertation/Chapter4/chapter4.markdown

 <!-- /Users/ple/Work/PCA/JPGs/4-way_PCA_51_MFWs_001.jpg -->

-**The hypothetical case statements or *themata*, then, display both a very tight clustering and a clean separation from the other *dicta*.
-The results of principal component analysis are entirely consistent with the results of every other test, from the most naive to the most sophisticated, to which these samples have been subjected in this chapter and makes it highly likely that the case statements were written by a single author whose words appear nowhere else in the *Decretum*.**

 What further conclusions, if any, can be drawn from the results displayed in Figure 9?
 Besides the tight clustering and clean separation of the samples corresponding to the case statements, the most obvious